build-on-aws/content/posts/bedrock_quick_start/index.md

     st.image(image)
 ```

-And there you have it—a simple yet powerful application that turns text into detailed images, all thanks to Stable Diffusion and Streamlit running on Amazon Bedrock.
-You're now armed with the knowledge to build your own generative AI applications.
-So, what are you waiting for?
-Start building!
+And there you have it—a simple yet powerful application that turns text into detailed images, all thanks to Stable Diffusion and Streamlit.

 ![Stable Diffusion Demo](images/sd_cat.jpg)